-WP1: Review, compilation and treatment of dust observations (Leader: CNR-DTA,

-Contributors: CNRS, BSC) (M1-M24)
+WP1: Review, compilation and treatment of dust observations (Leader: CNR-DTA, Contributors: CNRS, BSC) (M1-M24)

 The objective of this WP is the identification of the aerosol and dust products best suited for both model data assimilation and evaluation.
 Satellite remote sensing remains the most convenient tool for data assimilation, while ground-based observational systems and experimental campaigns are more appropriate for model evaluation.
-Members of the DustClim consortium are involved in well-known observational networks (e.g., EMEP, AERONET, CARAGA, EARLINET), and have organised several experimental campaigns targeting dust in the region of interest.
+Members of the DustClim consortium are

+Implementation Plan 2016 Document 02C ERA4CS Joint Call for Transnational Collaborative Research Projects5 involved in well-known observational networks (e.g., EMEP, AERONET, CARAGA, EARLINET), and have organized several experimental campaigns targeting dust in our region of interest.
 The main outcome of this activity will be a catalogue of ground-based and satellite observations suitable for data assimilation and model evaluation.

 Task 1.1 Overview on dust-related data (Leader: CNR-DTA, Contributors: CNRS, BSC) (M1-M6).
-Dust datasets are highly heterogeneous regarding geographical and temporal coverage, resolution (time and space), accuracy, observed parameter, data format, and data policy.
-This task will provide a detailed account of what is nowadays available regarding dust observations for both data assimilation (Task 1.2) and evaluation purposes (Task 1.3).
+Dust datasets are highly heterogeneous in terms of geographical and temporal coverage, resolution (time and space), accuracy, observed parameter, data format, and data policy.
+This task will provide a detailed account of what is nowadays available in terms of dust observations for both data assimilation (Task 1.2) and evaluation purposes (Task 1.3).

 Task 1.2 Dust observations for data assimilation (Leader: CNR-DTA, Contributors: CNRS) (M1-M16).
-Based on the outcomes of Task 1.1, this Task will identify, screen and filter the most appropriate datasets for assimilation by the model (Task 2.2).
+Based on the outcomes of Task 1.1, we will identify, screen and filter the most appropriate datasets for assimilation by the model (Task 2.2).
 We will mostly consider observations from the MODIS sensor on-board of the NASA polar-orbiting satellites Terra (from 2000) and Aqua (from 2002), which provide high spatial coverage and good quality retrievals.
 In particular, we plan to use filtered and spatially aggregated Level 2 MODIS Dark Target retrievals (Remer et al., 2008; Levy et al., 2007a,b) as described in Zhang and Reid (2006), Hyer et al. (2011) and Shi et al. (2011).
-Close to the source region, the MODIS Deep Blue Level 2 quality assured retrievals at 0.1°x0.1° resolution from Collection 6 (Sayer et al. 2014) are potentially the most useful for mineral dust applications. as shown in a recent work by members of our team (e.g. Di Tomaso et al., 2016).
+Close to the source region, the MODIS Deep Blue Level 2 quality assured retrievals at 0.10°x0.10° resolution from Collection 6 (Sayer et al. 2014) are potentially the most useful for mineral dust applications, as shown in a recent work by one of our project researchers (Di Tomaso et al., 2016).
 Both products include characterization of retrieval errors.
-In the same region, the detailed classification of MISR observations into spherical and non-spherical particles (Kalashnikova and Kahn, 2008) are potentially a powerful dataset for assimilation following the dust reanalysis needs (i.e., dust component information and its uncertainty).
+In the same region, the detailed classification of MISR observations into spherical and non-spherical particles (Kalashnikova and Kahn, 2008) are potentially a powerful dataset for assimilation following the dust reanalysis needs (i.e. dust component information and its uncertainty).
 Aerosol absorption measurements from TOMS/OMI (Total Ozone Mapping Spectrometer/Ozone Monitoring Instrument; Torres et al., 1998, 2007) also provide a long record of information on the dust component.